jnozzi/cocoadev.com/markdown/ReleasingNSWindowControllerWhenWindowCloses.md

 ----

 This is crazy.
-I implement windowWillClose: and send autorelease to my General/NSWindowController.
+I implement windowWillClose: and send autorelease to my NSWindowController.
 I don't think autorelease should start dealloc when it is retained!
 But it doe's and this is the message I get:

-An instance 0x13f03b0 of class General/MyObject is being deallocated while key value observers are still registered with it.
+An instance 0x13f03b0 of class MyObject is being deallocated while key value observers are still registered with it.
 Break on _NSKVODeallocateLog to start debugging.

 When I try and ordinary release nothing happens.